farukhkhan07/CoronaVirusDataset/README.md

 # CoronaVirusDataset
 This dataset contains X-RAY and CT Scan of Corona Virus Infected cases.
 All images and data is publicly available for contribution.
-The dataset contains 60 cases from different age groups.
+The dataset contains 60 cases from different age groups, totalling 357 number of Chest X-RAY and CT Scans.

 # Dataset Gathering
 This dataset was scraped from SIRM Website.